rampage644/rampage644.github.io/_posts/2017-06-09-multiraft.md

 comments: true
 ---

-In computer science there is a well known problem called _"consensus"_.
+In computer science, there is a well-known problem called _"consensus"_.
 In a nutshell, it's a task of getting all participants in a group to agree on some specific value based on the votes of each member.
 There are also several algorithms that aim to solve this problem, namely [Paxos][paxos-wiki], [Raft][raft-wiki], [Zab][zab], [2PC][2pc-wiki].
 What is Multiraft then?

 # Consensus problem

 Let's first start with some problem statement and definition.
-Again, [wikipedia][consensus-wiki] offers quite nice introduction to what it is and some other relevant information.
-In short (and using my own words), consensus problem arises in a distributed settings, where multiple processes are present, they communicate over some faulty medium (while also being faulty by themselfes), and single decision should be chosen.
-Usually, people say that multiple processes have to agree on some value, or it could be agreement over commiting update to a database or not, or select a leader in a group, etc.
+Again, [wikipedia][consensus-wiki] offers an introduction to what it is and some other relevant information.
+In short (and using my own words), consensus problem arises in a distributed settings, where multiple processes are present, they communicate over some faulty medium (while also being faulty by themselves), and a single decision should be chosen.
+Usually, people say that multiple processes have to agree on some value, or it could be agreement over committing update to a database or not or select a leader in a group, etc.

-One of obstacles for convinient problem solution is a (pretty high) probabilty of a failure.
+One of the obstacles for convenient problem solution is a (pretty high) probability of a failure.
 Communication medium could be not that reliable, messages could get lost and misinterpreted, group members could also fail or just misbehave.
-Another obstacle is asyncronous nature of a system: one can't be sure the speed of message delivery is constant, so if a message takes too long to arrive, it's very hard to distinguish if something bad happened or is it just late.
+Another obstacle is asynchronous nature of a system: one can't be sure the speed of message delivery is constant, so if a message takes too long to arrive, it's very hard to distinguish if something bad happened or is it just late.

 Just a side note, strict consensus problem theory covers much more and deals with more diverse constraints-limitations and assumptions combinations.
 I won't cover them in this post.